M1K3Y41/Project-2/README.md

 Copy the script and save it as crypto_stats.js using any text editor (e.g., Notepad).
 Open a terminal, navigate to the directory containing the script, and run: node crypto_stats.js
+Alternatively, copy the code and paste it into Node.js and run.
 Example Output